Engineering campus at UW-Madison

 27. Incomplete

-An incomplete may be reported for a student who has carried a subject with a passing grade, but because of illness or other unusual and substantiated cause beyond the student’s control has been unable to complete the final examination or some limited amount of term work.
+An incomplete may be reported for a student who has carried a subject with a passing grade but because of illness or other unusual and substantiated cause beyond the student’s control has been unable to complete the final examination or some limited amount of term work.
 A student who stays away from a final examination without proof of being prevented from attending as indicated above will receive a grade of F, N, or U (whichever is appropriate).
 Even with such proof, if the term work has convinced the instructor that the student cannot pass, the grade shall be F, N, or U (whichever is appropriate).

 28. Resolution of an Incomplete

-At the instructor’s option, a course marked incomplete may be completed at any time no later than last day of class of the student’s next semester of attendance at UW–Madison, or it will lapse into a fail.
+At the instructor’s option, a course marked incomplete may be completed at any time no later than the last day of class of the student’s next semester of attendance at UW–Madison, or it will lapse into a fail.
 An incomplete may not be removed after five years of absence from UW–Madison without special permission of the dean.
 Such an incomplete remains on the record with a grade of PI and does not lapse into an F, N, or U.

 29. Final Exam Rescheduling